jest-community/vscode-jest/README.md

 * Track and shows overall workspace/project test stats

 ## How To ...
+Most features should be pretty straight forward without much configuration.
+But in case you want to change the default behavior or encountered some difficulty with the extension, please checkout these common how-to guides.
 ### How to get it?

 Simply open [Jest - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) and click "Install".